Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ### Defining the recorded test class

 To use recorded test functionality, define a class that inherits from the `RecordedTestBase<T>` class and use the `InstrumentClientOptions` method when creating the client instance.
-Pass the test environment class as a generic argument to `RecordedTestBase`.
+Pass the test environment class as the generic argument to `RecordedTestBase<T>`.
 If any tests should not be recorded, e.g. because the recording would be too large, apply the `LiveOnly` attribute at either the test or class level, as appropriate.
 These instances should be rare - the goal is to have all recorded tests run in all modes.

 ``` C#
 public class ConfigurationLiveTests: RecordedTestBase<AppConfigurationTestEnvironment>